Forceflow/trimesh2/README.md

 ## Fork Details

+This fork stays as close as possible to the original [trimesh2](http://gfx.cs.princeton.edu/proj/trimesh2/) code, only changing the actual source files when a solution for compilation errors cannot be reached through VS pre-build steps.

-Notable changes/additions to vanilla trimesh2
+Notable changes compared to vanilla trimesh2
- * Fixes for MSVC 14.0 compilation
+ * Fixes for MSVC 14.0/15.0 compilation
- * MSVC project for Visual Studio Community Edition 2017
+ * MSVC project for Visual Studio Community Edition 2017 and 2019
- * Fixes for FreeGlut / Gluit compilation in VS 2017
+ * Fixes for FreeGlut / Gluit compilation in VS 2017 and 2019
+ * Fixes for wingetopt replacement in MSVC
- * Added (experimental) 64-bit MSVC compilation support
+ * Added 64-bit MSVC compilation support

 For todo/planned features, see todo.txt.